It's great to have you, Rush Limbaugh, having more fun than a human being should be allowed to have.

 The difference here is Fox is not consumed or assumed to be part of the mainstream media.

-Fox is by definition and by acclamation, Fox is different and apart From the mainstream media, and it's only one guy pulling out, not the entire field.
+Fox is, by definition and by acclamation, Fox is different and apart from the mainstream media, and it's only one guy pulling out, not the entire field.

 But it's still a good question.

-And this is what he says, by the way.
+Because of the way he thinks, and this is what he says, by the way.

-I've I think I think there's so much more going on here than we know.
+I think there's so much more going on here than we know.

-He might be personally insulted over the way he was treated and doesn't want to give them a chance to do it again.
+And he's not, he might be personally insulted over the way he was treated and doesn't want to give them a chance to do it again.

 Let's say Trump is scheduled to be at the debate tonight and is going to show up.